 Make sure your privacy statements are specific, easy to read, and easy to access.
-Using convoluted, legalistic language to camoflauge what you’re using consumer data for (or just because it seemed too hard to write it simply) won’t cut it.
+Using convoluted, legalistic language to camouflage what you’re using consumer data for (or just because it seemed too hard to write it simply) won’t cut it.

 Don’t collect a customer’s data for one reason and use it for another without explicit consent.
 That means no more taking the email addresses you collect from people who want to access content downloads or upgrades and automatically adding them to your email list.
 And ditch those opt-out forms where the box giving consent is already checked.
-Consumers have to actively opt in.
+Consumers have to actively opt-in.

 Your approach to user-generated content

 Many brands rely on user-generated content, but it’s important to take another look from the perspective of data privacy and GDPR compliance.
 Sure, you can rewrite your submission forms so that customers have to give consent before making their submissions, but there’s more to it than that.

 That’s because there’s a big difference between usage rights and privacy rights.
 Let’s take a user-submitted photograph as an example:

 - You need to obtain usage rights from the person who took the photo.
 It’s their intellectual property.
 They own it, and just because they shared it with you doesn’t mean you can share it with the world.
 You need explicit permission.
 This is especially important when you include user-generated content in marketing campaigns.
 A customer who willingly shared a photo on Instagram might have second thoughts if it becomes the centerpiece of your next campaign.